 Clementines and limes make for a much better pairing.
 In these clementine and lime mimosas I used juice, zest and sliced rounds of both fruits to enhance the flavor.
 With a tablespoon of clementine juice and a teaspoon of lime juice in each cocktail the fresh fruit juice does not overpower the crisp Voveti prosecco – instead complementing the already lightly fruity notes.
 The zest adds a bit of sharpness and the sliced rounds allow you to muddle your drink if you prefer or just create a nice presentation of the beverage.

 If you’ve only been drinking champagne before you have got to give prosecco a try.
 I’ve been enjoying it for years and prefer it to champagne.
 I find prosecco is not as strongly carbonated as champagne and therefore lighter and milder in taste, which I love.
 It pairs perfectly with various fruit mixes though clementines and lime might be my new favorite way of serving it.
 That’s why I just love making this recipe for prosecco mimosa – it’s just so good

 Whether you enjoy your prosecco at noon on a weekend, or with appetizer for dinner I can guarantee that it’s good at all times of day and pairs well both with food and without it.

-So do give it a try – make your next mimosa with prosecco and add in some zesty citrus for a sweet and refreshing drink!
+So do give it a try – make your next prosecco mimosa and add in some zesty citrus for a sweet and refreshing drink!

-Instead of the standard orange juice mimosas make clementine and lime mimosas with prosecco instead.
+Instead of the standard orange juice mimosas make a clementine and lime prosecco mimosa instead.
 The tartness of the lime and light sweetness of the clementine doesn't overpower the gently and bubbly beverage and makes for a perfect starter cocktail.

 - 2 tablespoons clementine juice